Baronfuming/SuperTilemap/README.md

 4. Replace *texture.png* with the texture of your choice.
 5. Run the *process_isometric_slopes.py* script.
 It will generate sloped isometric tiles with your texture and the correct shading in the size you set.
 It will also create a unified *terrain.png* image of all your tiles, ready to by used in a tileset.
 It also generates shadermap images for debugging purposes.

-Also included is a modifired version of Clint Bellanger's terrain_tool.blend if you want to make your own renders.
+Also included is a modified version of Clint Bellanger's terrain_tool.blend if you want to make your own renders.
 This version fixes the missing shaders and replaces them with Emission nodes, with Cyan, Yellow, and Magenta for the face-shading, to make it easier for the script to differentiate them.

 ## In Godot
 Open the project in Godot, click the "World" Node in the main scene that pops up and play with its exported settings.
 Running the project/scene will draw the map.